sidestream-tech/unified-auctions-ui/kubernetes/README.md

 # Kubernetes auction-ui

 This folder contains the kubernetes related setup for auction-ui.

 ## Development Setup

-BANZ uses rancher to maintain their cluster.
-Their cluster has a specific version and a specific `ingress` type (`nginx`).
-In order to develop and target their cluster with out helm charts, we use `k3d`.

-`k3d` is a container based dev-cluster that is related to `k3s`, a minimal, fully compliant kubernetes cluster implementation.
+In order to develop and target a cluster locally, we use `k3d`. `k3d` is a container based dev-cluster that is related to `k3s`, a minimal, fully compliant kubernetes cluster implementation.

 To develop this projects helm chart cluster deployment:
 - setting up the cluster: [install k3d](https://k3d.io/#installation)